emmaebrl/linux-project/README.md

 - **[Lina Benzemma](https://github.com/linabnz)**

-Si vous avez des questions, suggestions ou remarques, n'hésitez pas à nous contacter via nos profils GitHub ou à ouvrir une issue.
+If you have questions, suggestions, or feedback, feel free to contact us via our GitHub profiles or open an issue.

+---